AChezick/peer_extension/README.md

 We still fail to reject the Ho.

 ---

+Given the lack of evidence a bonferroni correction was not implemented to further validate results.

 A narrative about common sense would not be helpful.
 However, using certain premises we might be able to construct a reasonable narrative.
 Which is that among possible social media outlets Twitter is a text based medium that allows media.
 As compared to Ticktock, Instagram, Snap-chat which all focus on media that allows for text, the inverse of Twitter.